DuckyCrayfish/hourglass/README.md

 Displays the current speed at which time is elapsing.

+#### `/hourglass query sleeperCount`

+Displays the ratio of players sleeping in the current dimension.

 ## Configuration

 All configuration values can be changed at runtime without reloading the game.